 - Keep beds and furniture away from walls, leaving a gap so air can circulate freely.
 Trapped air can cause condensation to form between the two, and mould will be in among your shoes and clothes before you know it.

 - Avoid putting mattresses directly on the floor.

 Prevent the spread of germs

-- Create as much space as possible between the heads of sleeping children.
+- Create as much space as possible between sleeping children.